 The patches are thinner than most of the gel eye masks I have used in the past.
 They have the characteristic glitter through them, spots and stars to reflect the space theme of the product.
 They also have added colour to give them their resultant clear and black hue.

 They adhere very well to a dry face and stay in place throughout the 20+ minutes that I keep them on.
-They can slip around if you adjust them too often or they have too much essence on them to begin with.
+They can slide around if you adjust them too often or they have too much essence on them to begin with.
 Both varieties feel exactly the same on the skin.
-They are very comfortable to wear because they are thinner than most and extremely lightweight.
+They’re very comfortable to wear because they are extremely lightweight.
 Even my young daughters love to use these as a special treat.
 They don’t irritate their sensitive young skin, rather delivering them some pampering too!

 As to the results… I am writing this report after using approximately 15 pairs of each set (around 60 patches in total, 30 crystal, 30 black).
 When applied, they have an immediate cooling effect which lasts throughout the wear time.
 As such, they can soothe and calm to help those suffering redness.
+They’re versatile enough to apply comfortably to any part of the face that might suffer this condition.
 Both also give a lovely short term boost of hydration to the under eye area.
 The skin looks plump and dewy immediately after removal.

 These eye gel patches are great.
 They adhere really well, have a fun glitter look and hydrate the delicate under eye area.
-As with all such products, their effects are short term but nonetheless, the entire experience is a small luxury within the skincare routine.
+As with all such products, their effects are fleeting but nonetheless, the entire experience is a small luxury within the skincare routine.

 Should You Worry About Carrageenan in Your Skin Care?
 Annemarie Skin Care